defenseunicorns/uds-software-factory/adr/0002-keycloak-gitlab.md

 #### GitLab Group Integration

+Within GitLab, groups are often used to control users' access to groups of repositories.
+Groups can be manually configured by a GitLab group owner, manually by a GitLab instance admin or automatically from SAML groups.
+GitLab does not currently support SCIM groups.

 #### Automated Group Management via Keycloak
 **Pros:**
 - Easier Access Management: Linking GitLab with Keycloak groups means when someone's group membership changes in Keycloak, it updates in GitLab too.
 This keeps access rights tight without extra effort.